jwaugh/VelocityOpticalFiber/README.md

 ####v0.0.0.1 - THE IDEA
 - Devise an actual title and some slogans for this thing
+	- VELOCITY
+		-Value added to the community.
+		-Education benefit itself is amazing.
+		-Lower cost internet to the end-user
+		-Optimal way of receiving internet is FTTH -Cost-effective vs privately owned infrastructure
+		-Immediate revenue from connecting disparate locations
+		-Telephony, Internet, Online gaming, video streaming Currency, EVERYTHING that can be digitized, can be run over this network
+		-You want in on this, trust us.

 	- Slogans coming along well as can be seen in the Public Relations (https://github.com/jwaugh/WestonCityofLight/tree/master/Public%20Relations) folder at github.
 	- Need more time coming up with a good name, and also need to bounce several name ideas off of other people before settling on anything.
 Might just need to take advantage of someone else's creative juices
 - Start figuring out how to lay fiber from the city building to